Empowerment Group Partners

 How will my money be used?

-ZOE is conscious to put money where it does the most good for the children in the program.
-The cost of $8,000 represents a true cost of the program for ZOE.
+Zoe Empowers is conscious to put money where it does the most good for the children in the program.
+The cost of $8,000 represents a true cost of the program for Zoe Empowers.
 This cost is averaged out between country programs taking into account local differences in prices and exchange rates.
-ZOE is careful to control overhead, but does invest in overhead expenses such as audits and reports which ensure money given is being used effectively and efficiently.
-Please see our 990 to have a look at the effectiveness with which ZOE stewards your funds on behalf of the children.
+Zoe Empowers is careful to control overhead, but does invest in overhead expenses such as audits and reports which ensure money given is being used effectively and efficiently.
+Please see our 990 to have a look at the effectiveness with which Zoe Empowers stewards your funds on behalf of the children.